ThanosSartzetakis/my-website/README.md

 # My-Website

-This is a relaly awesome website
+This is a really awesome website

-New editing on update-readme branch

-Updated locally
+Updates made on master on GitHub before rebase